(Start by reading Entity Systems are the Future of MMOs Part 1)

 gunData[ GUN_FIRE_RATE ] = 0.001;

-setComponentDataForEntity( GUN_COMPONENT, new_id, gunData );
+setComponentDataForEntity( GUN_COMPONENT, new_id, gunData );return new_id;

 }